Jenner Headlands Preserve: Flora and fauna

 Avian diversity is high.
-Grassland bird surveys in 2010 documented species absent from nearby state parklands, including Grasshopper Sparrow, Lark Sparrow, and Horned Lark, along with special-status birds such as Bryant’s Savannah Sparrow and Chestnut-collared Longspur.
+A 2010 baseline survey by PRBO Conservation Science documented grassland bird species absent from nearby Sonoma Coast State Park, including Grasshopper Sparrow, Lark Sparrow, and Horned Lark, along with special-status birds such as Bryant's Savannah Sparrow and Chestnut-collared Longspur.

+A separate bird-monitoring project conducted by Point Blue Conservation Science in 2023–24 evaluated the effects of forest restoration and fuel reduction treatments by repeating baseline breeding bird surveys from 2013–14.

+The monitoring documented 65 bird species, including 22 focal species such as Olive-sided Flycatcher, Vaux's Swift, and Purple Martin, and found that restoration treatments did not reduce bird diversity.

-The preserve is situated along the Pacific Flyway, and fall raptor migration is a notable feature.
+The preserve lies along the Pacific Flyway, and fall raptor migration is a notable feature.

-Species observed include red-tailed hawks, sharp-shinned hawks, peregrine falcons, northern harriers, osprey, bald eagles, and resident species such as great horned owls.
+Species observed include red-tailed hawks, peregrine falcons, northern harriers, osprey, bald eagles, and great horned owls.

-Forest bird monitoring in 2023–24 recorded 65 species, including Olive-sided Flycatcher, Vaux’s Swift, and Purple Martin, and found that restoration projects did not reduce bird diversity.

 Other wildlife includes deer, bobcats, coyotes, mountain lions, steelhead trout, red-bellied newts, slender salamanders, and western forest scorpions.

 History

 Efforts to acquire Jenner Headlands began in 2005, led by Sonoma Land Trust and the Sonoma County Agricultural Preservation and Open Space District, which raised $36 million to purchase the property in 2009.

 Funding came from state and federal agencies and private foundations, with The Wildlands Conservancy providing $10.6 million in loans and guarantees when funding lagged.

 At the time it was the most expensive single conservation transaction in Sonoma County.

 Ownership was transferred to The Wildlands Conservancy, which partnered with Sonoma Land Trust and other groups to plan for restoration and public access.

 In 2014, Sonoma Land Trust purchased the 238-acre Pole Mountain property, creating a ridgeline route that links it to Jenner Headlands.

 Between 2015 and 2018, a visitor trailhead was constructed at the highway entrance to provide facilities and trail access, and the preserve opened to the public on September 7, 2018.